2018-2020 UF Thompson Earth Systems Institute Faculty Fellow

 “We have the same mission, to make science accessible and interesting to people at any age,” Antonenko said.

-“I am excited to collaborate with the TESI team and other faculty fellows to use create technology to spark curiosity and increase knowledge of scientific and environmental issues.”
+“I am excited to collaborate with the TESI team and other faculty fellows to create technology that sparks curiosity and increases knowledge of scientific and environmental issues.”